btholt/complete-intro-to-sqlite/lessons/03-basic-sql/B-insert.md

 INSERT INTO food (name, food_group, color) VALUES ('carrot', 'vegetable', 'orange'); -- notice the order is the same
 ```

-Also note that here you could use double quotes (though I typically won't.)
+Also, note that here you could use double quotes (though I typically won't.)

 ```sql
 INSERT INTO "Artist" ("name") VALUES ('Radiohead');